-In a twist of perfect irony, the fire came from the candle the servant girl had lit to ensure that, if the queen awoke while she slept, the queen would be comforted by the light.
-As the room filled with smoke and fire, and the queen—whose own clothes were already burning—could not be woken, the young girl called for help as loud as she could.
+In a twist of perfect irony, the fire came from the candle the servant girl had lit to ensure that, if the queen awoke while she slept, she would be comforted by the light.
+As the room filled with smoke and fire, and the queen—whose own clothes were already burning—could not be woken, and the young girl called for help as loud as she could.

 Eventually, both the unconscious queen and the petrified girl were rescued…however only the queen survived the traumatic event.
 The girl died from her wounds, and despite her noble efforts, only the color of her dress remains in memory, and it is by that color that she is remembered.

 Some say the Green Lady haunts the halls of Stirling out of guilt for the queen's near death experience.
 Others say she is merely a lost soul, unable to move on because of the trauma of her death.
 Regardless, it does not appear that her life poses any indication of a malicious intent against the living, so the fear of the Green Lady likely comes from the belief that she is an omen of misfortune.

 Is the Green Lady an omen of misfortune? ( Raisa Kanareva /Adobe Stock)